Decay behavior and optical parameter identification for spatial-frequency domain imaging by the radiative transport equation: Abstract

 \section{Abstract}

-The decay behavior of the specific intensity is considered for the spatial-frequency domain imaging (SFDI).
-It is shown that the decay is given by a superposition of different decay modes.
-The decay rates of these modes are determined by spatial frequencies and Case's eigenvalues.
-Then we determine optical properties of the top layer of a solid phantom making use of the fact that light with nonzero spatial frequency rapidly decays.
-A fast parameter identification is achieved by the combination of the method of rotated reference frames for the radiative transport equation and the Levenberg-Marquardt algorithm.
+The decay behavior of the specific intensity is studied for the spatial-frequency domain imaging (SFDI).
+It is shown using the radiative transport equation that the decay is given by a superposition of different decay modes, and the decay rates of these modes are determined by spatial frequencies and Case's eigenvalues.
+This explains why SFDI can focus on shallow regions.
+The fact that light with nonzero spatial frequency rapidly decays makes it possible to exclusively extract optical properties of the top layer of a layered medium.
+We determine optical properties of the top layer of a solid phantom.
+This measurement is verified with different layered media of numerical phantoms.